Our top Nutrition Tips for ultra runners

 How to Resolve Your Stomach Issues?

-‣ Elite runners are used to racing and fuelling on the go, so are well practiced with their race nutrition strategy, and as a result elite runners tend to experience fewer stomach issues.
+‣ Elite runners are used to racing and fuelling on the go, so are well practiced with their race nutrition strategy.
+As a result, elite runners tend to experience fewer stomach issues.

-2) Practice your race nutrition strategy in long runs at race pace and get used to eating when not hungry.
+2) Practise your race nutrition strategy in long runs at race pace and get used to eating when 'you don't feel like it' - it just has to go down (without causing any stomach issues).

-4) Practice eating carbohydrate in a 60-minute weekday low-intensity training run e.g. Eat 1 x gel at 0mins, 1 x gel at 20 mins and 1 x gel at 40 mins.
-This will help to aid the absorption of carbohydrate and increase availability of carbohydrate to be used by the muscles.
+4) If you want to increase your hourly carbohydrate intake, practise fuelling your weekday low-intensity training runs e.g. Eat 1 x gel at 0 mins, 1 x gel at 20 mins and 1 x gel at 40 min every hour and increase hourly carbohydrate to desired grams/hr (60g-90g ideally - check your gel carbohydrate content!).

 Find out more